airbnb/synapse/README.md

 ### Configuring a Service ###

-Each service hash has the following options:
+The services are a hash, where the keys are the `name` of the service to be configured.

-* `name`: a human-readable name for the service, this is used in logs and notifications
+The name is just a human-readable string; it will be used in logs and notifications.
-* `local_port`: the port (on localhost) where HAProxy will listen for connections to the serivce
+Each value in the services hash is also a hash, and should contain the following keys:

 * `discovery`: how synapse will discover hosts providing this service (see below)
 * `default_servers`: the list of default servers providing this service; synapse uses these if none others can be discovered
-* `server_port_override`: the port that discovered servers listen on; if the discovery method discovers a port along with hostnames (like the zookeeper watcher) this option may be left out, but will be used in preference if given
-* `server_options`: the haproxy options for each `server` line of the service in HAProxy config; may be left out
+* `haproxy`: how will the haproxy section for this service be configured
-* `listen`: additional lines passed to the HAProxy config in the `listen` stanza of this service

 #### Service Discovery ####